neopass/wordlist/README.md

 ## The Default List

-The default list is a ~100,000-word, PG-13, lower-case list taken from ancient and classic literature, with some other additions such as slang, neologisms, and geography.
+The default list is a ~140,000-word, PG-13, lower-case list taken from ancient and classic literature, with some other additions such as slang, neologisms, and geography.

 Suggestions for additions to the default list are welcome by [submitting an issue](https://github.com/neopass/wordlist/issues).
-Whole lists are definitely preferred to single-word suggestions, e.g., `"notable extraterrestrials"`, `"insects of upper polish honduras"`, or `"names of horses in modern literature"`.
+Whole lists are definitely preferred to single-word suggestions, e.g., `"notable extraterrestrials"`, `"insects of upper polish honduras"`, or `"names of horses in modern literature"`. _Suggestions for inappropriate word removal are also welcome (curse words, coarse words/slang, racial slurs)_.

 By default the fallback list alias, `$default` is the last item in the `paths` option: